 Independently of Alan Turing, mathematician and logician Emil Post of the City College of New York developed, and published in October 1936, a mathematical model of computation that was essentially equivalent to the Turing machine.
 Intending this as the first of a series of models of equivalent power but increasing complexity, he titled his paper Formulation 1.
 This model is sometime's called "Post's machine" or a Post-Turing machine.

 In 1937 Turing and John von Neumann had their first discussions about computing and what would later be called “artificial intelligence” (AI).
 Always interested in practical applications of computing as well as theory, also while at Princeton, in 1937, believing that war with Germany was inevitable, Turing built in an experimental electromechanical cryptanalysis machine capable of binary multiplication in a university machine shop.
 After returning to England, on September 4, 1939, the day after Britain and France declared war on Germany, Turing reported to the Government Code and Cypher School, Bletchley Park, in the town of Bletchley, England.

 ♦ In June 2013 it was my pleasure to purchase the famous copy of the offprint of "On Computable Numbers" along with the offprint of "On Computable Numbers . . .
 A Correction" that Turing presented to the English philosopher R. B. Braithwaite.
-One of very few copies in existence of the offprint, and possibly the only copy in private hands, the offprint sold for £205,000.
-It was a price record for any offprint on a scientific or medical subject, for any publication in the history of computing, and probably the highest price paid for any scientific publication issued in the twentieth century.
+One of very few copies in existence of the offprint, and possibly the only copy in private hands, the offprint sold for £205,250.
+It was then a price record for any offprint on a scientific or medical subject, for any publication in the history of computing, and probably the highest price paid at that time for any scientific publication issued in the twentieth century.